-Once you review the risk warnings and select the amount to invest, you can choose to pay with one of the secure payment platforms that work with Vested: Moneris Interac Debit or PayPal.
+Once you review the risk warnings and select the amount to invest, you can choose to pay with one of the secure payment platforms that work with Vested: EFT or Interac e-transfer.

-Select your preference to verify the amount of your investment and initiate payment by bank transfer, credit card, or other PayPal methods.
+Select your preference to verify the amount of your investment and initiate payment by EFT or Interac e-transfer.

 Your funds will then be held in trust, until such time that the minimum raise amount has been achieved by the company.
 If you decide that you would like to cancel your investment, you will have a 48 hour period to do so.

 When the company’s minimum raise amount has been reached, and the 90 day raise period has elapsed, the financing will be closed and your shares will be issued.
 If the company’s minimum offering amount is not reached, your payment will be returned to you.